tyrissoftware/swift-valuestore/README.md

 ## Getting Started

-The Persistence structure is a core component of swift-valuestore, is where we store the multiple ValueStore instances, each responsible for handling a specific type of data in your application.
+The Persistence structure will serve as the storage location for our ValueStores, is where we store the multiple ValueStore instances, each responsible for handling a specific type of data in your application.
 Here is an overview of how to set up and use the Persistence structure:
 ```swift
 public struct Persistence {
     public var settings: ValueStore<Void, Settings>